The Voice of the Child and Family

 - Having clear ways to collate that feedback;

 Children Services commissions the National Youth Advocacy Service (NYAS), an independent voluntary organisation, to gather user view.
-NYAS will also act as advocates for children and young people, especially at Child Protection Case Conferences.
+NYAS will also act as advocates for children and young people, especially at Child Protection Conferences.
 All Staff should be aware of the referral process and use it on all relevant occasions.

-2. Children in Need (CIN) Cases
+2. Children in Need (CIN)

 If consent has initially been refused, this service should be offered again, at least at each review point.

-3. Child Protection (CP) Cases
+3. Child Protection (CP)

 In addition, as part of the Family Safeguarding Intervention Programme (Module 4), the framework supports direct work with children and families and an emphasis on communicating with children to gain their wishes and feelings and to understand their lived experience.

-4. Children Looked After (CLA) Cases
+4. Children Looked After (CLA)

 Where a child is looked after additional support in eliciting their wishes and feelings is conducted through Direct Work, and Life Story Work which should start as soon as the child becomes looked after as part of the HCC CLA Work Programme – 'Achieving the Best for Our Children'.
-More information about direct work and life story work is referenced in the Direct Work and Life Story Work with Children and Young People Procedure.
+More information about direct work and life story work is referenced in the Life Story Work with Children and Young People Procedure.

-5. Cases to be closed to Specialist and Safeguarding Services
+5. Children and Young People to be closed to Specialist and Safeguarding Services

 Where the Child and Family Assessment has determined that there is no need for further involvement by Safeguarding and Specialist Services, Assessment Teams send out an evaluation form directly to parents.
 This is copied to NYAS on receipt of any feedback.